ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> * :End of /LINKS list"

 Sent as a reply to the {% message LINKS %} command, this numeric specifies the end of a list of channel member names.

+{% numericheader RPL_ENDOFNAMES %}

+      "<client> <channel> :End of /NAMES list"

+Sent as a reply to the {% message NAMES %} command, this numeric specifies the end of a list of channel member names.

 {% numericheader RPL_BANLIST %}